xmatters/SalesForce/README.md

 # Files
 * [xMattersAlert.tgr](xMattersAlert.tgr.js) - The trigger used after a Case is initially submitted.
 It sets the tokens/fields of the case that will be passed into xMatters and calls the xMatters request function.
 * [xMattersreq.cls](xMattersreq.cls) - This is the Apex class that executes the Restful Post call into xMatters.
+* [SalesForce-Outbound-Response_IB.js](SalesForce-Outbound-Response_IB.js) - Updates the Assigned user in the Salesforce Case when an xMatters user selects 'Assign to me' *NOTE: User must be have an active license in both xMatters & Salesforce
+* [SalesForce-Inbound_IB.js](SalesForce-Inbound_IB.js) - This recieves the SalesForce payload from the SalesForce Apex Trigger transforms the content (if needed) to be formated for the xMatter New Case Form and creates a new xMatters event.
+* [SalesForce-Outbound-Delivery_IB.js](SalesForce-Outbound-Delivery_IB.js) - Sends a message back into Salesforce with record of recipient and device
 * [SalesForce.zip](SalesForce.zip) - The comm plan (if needed) that has all the cool scripts and email format and such.

 # How it works